Ainara12/Machine-Learning---Tasks/README.md

 The four tasks are included inside the folder titled **'Machine Learning-Tasks'**, this folder includes:

 * The **main Jupyter notebook** which includes the 4 tasks along with references and explanations for my code and my thought process.
--* **Images & socuments folder**, including any images that I have used in my main Task notebook or the drafts.
+* **Images & documents folder**, including any images that I have used in my main Task notebook or the drafts.

 ## Main Jupyter Notebook including the tasks to be evaluated: